 ~ Bryan Olsen [Emory College Junior]

-Perversely, while homophobia has been in steady decline and as US gays have become steadily more integrated into mainstream society, many young Americans seeking solace and acceptance in the scene have, from our own example, evolved to judge, discriminate against and compete with each other, in the process developing layer upon layer of impenetrable body armour to create a hardened, invincible image while feeling ever more inferior and isolated behind the masks that hide their despair.
+Perversely, while homophobia has been in steady decline and as US gays have become steadily more integrated into mainstream society, many young Americans seeking solace and acceptance in the scene have evolved to develop layer upon layer of impenetrable body armour to create a hardened, invincible image while feeling ever more inferior and isolated behind the masks that hide their despair.

 With many gay men petrified to reveal even a glimpse of their true selves through a chink in their armour, the biggest threat facing upcoming generations comes not from outside, but within.

 With a succession of gay rights secured, no longer do gay men feel an instinctive need to stand side by side in solidarity.
-Fragmented and immobilised, if gay society is to truly empower itself then it must identify and confront the underlying issues that drive so many towards divisive, self-destructive behaviours in the first place, be it via drug abuse, unsafe sex, even the futile charade of thug-like hypermasculinity.
+Fragmented and immobilised, if gay society is to truly empower itself then it must identify and confront the underlying issues that drive so many of us to divisive, self-destructive behaviours in the first place, be it via drug abuse, unsafe sex, and hypermasculinity.
 Before gay America demands that mainstream society lets go of its homophobia, it must first let go of its own.

 "As a great poet wrote, 'We must love one another or die.'
 That means finding new ways of protecting one another from the (HIV) virus, accepting one another’s infections and imperfections, and learning to endure our self-hatred and emptiness rather than seeking oblivion in sex, drugs or drink."